Mikescher/kpsync/README.md

 1. simply start `kpsync`
 2. On first start a example config in `~/.config/kpsync.json` will be created, probably needs to be edited
 3. Afterwards start it again
+4. You can access the logs, functionality, state etc via the tray icon

 # Functionality

 kpsync starts by downloading the latest db file from the webDAV to the (configured) temp directory
 (if there already exists a local file, matching with the server version (via ETag), the download will be skipped)

-If teh download fails, teh user gets the option to open a local (fallback) file (e.g. if the computer has no network)
+If the download fails, the user gets the option to open a local (fallback) file (e.g. if the computer has no network)

 Then KeepassXC is launched.